Economic Damages and Lost Profits Expert Witness Services

 Common Pitfalls and Rebuttal Strategies

-Opposing experts and counsel tend to attack damages opinions on recurring themes: causation, baseline selection, cost treatment, mitigation, discounting, and transparency.
-Building the case with these attacks in mind reduces motion risk and improves credibility with the factfinder.
+Opposing experts, parties, counsel, and decision-makers tend to evaluate damages opinions on recurring themes: causation, baseline selection, cost treatment, mitigation, discounting, and transparency.
+Building the case with these considerations in mind reduces motion risk and improves credibility with the factfinder, mediators, arbitrators, courts, and other decision-makers.

 Unclear causation or an overbroad harm period